claire-melbourne/teamMembers/README.md

 Create a bundle of your work by running `npm run bundle` in the repo root.

-This generates a bundle file called `take-home-exercise` based on your local master branch.
+This generates a bundle file called `take-home-exercise` based on your local main branch.
 Upload this file to your Google Drive using the same account that you use for JSP.
 Then, use [this form](https://forms.gle/LQYm3ohiYc9Gtf7AA) to submit the file.

 Good luck!